 Doug and his husband John live in Los Angeles and can be found most weekends running short and long-distance races.
 They are active with the Los Angeles Frontrunners.
 Doug completed his 14th marathon last October in Dublin, Ireland.

-Tyler Renner works as a Community Representative for San Diego City Council's District Three.
+Tyler Renner works as Director of Community Outreach for San Diego City Council's District Three.
 After earning his B.A. in Psychology from the University of California, Santa Barbara he worked as Behavioral Therapist for children on the Autism Spectrum.
 He worked as an LGBTQ Program Coordinator and Development Associate at LGBT Community Centers.
 He is passionate about social justice and reducing homelessness.